EasterWorks/Cergs-Stealthchanger/README.md

 https://github.com/DraftShift/StealthChanger

 DraftShift Design & Viesturz "klipper-toolchanger"
-https://github.com/DraftShift/klipper-toolchanger
+https://github.com/viesturz/klipper-toolchanger (use this one until DraftShift greenlights their version for public use!) https://github.com/DraftShift/klipper-toolchanger

 Thiessen with DraftShift Design for being INCREDIBLY helpful and patient with helping the community find answers when needed.